amimof/kubernetes-the-right-way/README.md

 | `regenerate_keys` 	| `False` 	| `False` 	| Set to True to force create private certificates (keys).
 This will overwrite existing certificates. 	|

 # Deploying a cluster
 Configure an Ansible [inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) file with the host groups `etcd`, `masters` and `nodes` and assign any host to their respective groups.
 Have a look at the [examples](https://github.com/amimof/kubernetes-the-right-way/tree/master/example).
 After you've defined an inventory, run the `install.yml` playbook.

+**Note!** If you plan on using `flannel` in your cluster, you must set `cluster_cidr=10.244.0.0/16` in the inventory.

 ```
 ansible-playbook -i inventory install.yml
 ```